IllinoisRocstar/Nemosys/README_vol2planeTransfer.md

 ```

 NOTES:
-* The order of the options matters and must be as given above.
+* The order of the options matters and MUST be as given above.
 * DO NOT put spaces between elements in a list.
 * The order of default values MUST correspond to the order of the
 	physical names listed in material_names.